thescouser89/dot_config_xmonad/README.md

 ----

-* the `bashrc` file contains a custom color scheme for man files, and some scripts to help mount usb sticks
+* the `bashrc` file contains a custom color scheme for man files, and some scripts to help mount usb sticks.